 Americans may get the benefit of simplicity by using a US entity because Americans who are owners of a foreign corporation must file a lot of forms to the IRS, potentially form 5471, 8938 – and others for instance for 90-22.1 to the Treasury department.

 - Works with Amazon, Ebay, Stripe, Paypal

 - Potential withholding tax to foreign entities/individuals

 The conclusion here is that there isn’t one legal entity that makes the most sense in China for every circumstance.
 It’s contingent upon your own goals, process and thoughts.
-However, what you can do is model yourself after other corporations have done to who have successfully navigated the legal framework.
+However, what you can do is model yourself after what other corporations have done to who have successfully navigated the legal framework.

 If you want to learn more about how to start a business in China as a foreigner, you may consider joining our Flag Theory Intel Community, a Do-It-Yourself Information center that may empower you to take an action.
 If you need personalized advice to find the best solution according to your specific circumstances, you can check how we can help you or email us at [email protected].
 You can also check our free tools to compare jurisdictions and incorporate a company, get a second passport or establish a residency or open an offshore bank account at: incorporations.io / passports.io / bankaccounts.io.